School of Informatics

 Contacting a potential supervisor

-Your chances of a successful application will be greatly increased if you do some research to determine who would be a good supervisor for the topics you are interested in, and contact that person to discuss your interests and suitability for the degree programme.
+Your chances of a successful application will be greatly increased if you do some research to find the right supervisor.

 Be targetted and specific